ros2-forest/forest/examples/contrast_stretch/README.md

 ## Requirements

+- Forest and all of its associated requirements installed and setup on a Zynq board.

+- Vivado and Vivado HLS 2019.1.

+- Computer with Ubuntu 18.04.

+- Matplotlib and numpy installed on the computer: `pip3 install numpy matplotlib`

+- [ROS2 Eloquent](https://index.ros.org/doc/ros2/Installation/Eloquent/) installed on the computer.

+- Network setup to transfer data between the computer and the Zynq board.

 ## Introduction and Design Files

 The contrast stretch operation was performed in three different grayscale image sizes: 128x128, 256x256, and 512x512.
 You can find the design files and images used in each of these examples in the cs_128_64b/, cs_256_64b/, and cs_512_64b/ directories.
 The images were obtained from online image databases [2,3].